NVIDIA/NVFlare/examples/hello-world/hello-numpy-cross-val/README.md

 ## Introduction

 The "hello-numpy-cross-val-only" and "hello-numpy-cross-val-only-list-models" jobs show how to run the NVFlare cross-site validation without the training workflow, making use of the previous run results.
 The first one uses the default single server model.
 The second enables a list of server models.
+You can provide / use your own previous trained models for the cross-validation.

 ### Previous run best global model and local best model